 Under the FOI Act, anyone is entitled to seek access to information not otherwise publicly available.
 Each person has a right to:

-- Correction of personal information relating to him/her held by the Institute where it is inaccurate, incomplete or misleading
+- Correction of personal information relating to him/her held by the University where it is inaccurate, incomplete or misleading

 - Request access to reasons for decisions made by Management directly affecting to him/her